zaiisao/Documentation/en/Video/encryption_windows_agora.md

 The Agora Native SDK allows your application to register a packet observer to receive events whenever a voice or video packet is transmitting.

-Register a packet observer on your application using the following API:
+Register a packet observer on your application by using the following method:

 ```
 virtual int registerPacketObserver(IPacketObserver* observer);
 ```

-The observer must inherit from <code>agora::IPacketObserver</code> and be implemented in C++.
+The observer must be inherited from <code>agora::IPacketObserver</code> and be implemented in C++.
 The following is the definition of the <code>IPacketObserver</code> class:

 ```
 class IPacketObserver